Cheranga/coding-delights/articles/ResilientHttpClients/Readme.md

 Please refer [Test2](tests/ResilientHttpClients.Services.Tests/BankAccountServiceTests.cs) which illustrates this.

-Read the next section how we can test this.
+Now let's explore how we can test this scenario.

-## Testing
+## :test_tube: Testing

 Our main focus in this article is to test the resiliency, and the best way to test this is through integration tests.